4ureliek/TEanalysis/Utils/README.md

     For each bootstrap (-n) with shuffling features in -s, transcripts are randomly selected as well Note that high bootstraps takes a lot of time.
-    Shuffling is done by default with allowing overlaps between shuffled features, bceause it is faster and OK when over representation of specific repeats are considered.
+    Shuffling is done by default with allowing overlaps between shuffled features, because it is faster and OK when over representation of specific repeats are considered.
-    Note that because TEs are often fragmented + there are inversions, the counts for the exonized TEs is likely inflated;
-    this also means that when TEs are shuffled, there are more fragments than TEs.
+    Note that because TEs are often fragmented + there are inversions, the counts for the exonized TEs is likely inflated; this also means that when TEs are shuffled, there are more fragments than TEs.
 Some should be moved non independently, or the input file should be corrected when possible to limit that issue [not implemented in this script for now]

     Note that one exon may have several types of overlaps (e.g. "SPL" and "exonized"),